Abstracts must be submitted via our online form FOR all Technical and poster presentations

 2. Prepare your poster well before the conference.
 Get feedback.

-Format: No larger than 3 feet by 4 feet.
-SERCAL will provide the easels and 3 x 4 backing so that your poster will present well.
+Format: No larger than four feet wide by 3 feet tall.
+SERCAL will provide the easels, backing, and binder clips so that your poster will present well.

 Content: Key concepts should be easy to read from 4 to 5 feet away.
 Use images and graphs — with explanatory captions — to convey important findings/results.